multiparty/congregation/demo/README.md

 The output will be written to each party's `data` directory.
 If you haven't edited the protocol at all, it will be in a file called `agg_collect.csv`.

+- Note that you'll have to manually kill the process running the jiff server after each computation.
+If a compute party is running the server, it's PID will be displayed once it's launched during the computation.